jedisct1/libsodium-doc/aes256-gcm.md

 ## Limitations

-The current implementation of this construction is hardware-accelerated and requires the Intel SSSE3 extensions, and the `aesni` and `pclmul` instructions.
+The current implementation of this construction is hardware-accelerated and requires the Intel SSSE3 extensions, as well as the `aesni` and `pclmul` instructions.

 Intel Westmere processors (introduced in 2010) and newer meet the requirements.